Motive Power Technician

 Work Integrated Learning

-The two-year Motive Power Technician Ontario College Diploma program, delivered in a compressed format over 42 weeks, provides you with the skill-set to find an entry-level position in the transportation service industry.
+This accelerated two-year Motive Power Technician Ontario College Diploma program, delivered over three academic periods (semesters), provides you with the skill-set to find an entry-level position in the transportation service industry.

 Through a series of classroom-based courses and extensive practical labs, you within a vehicle, including:...(read more)